This section is for friends and family who want to support someone they know with hypomania or mania.

 Look after yourself

 You may feel very worried about your friend or family member, but it’s also important to invest some time and energy into looking after yourself.
 Making sure that you stay well will enable you to continue to offer them support.
-You can find out more about looking after yourself on our pages How to cope as a carer and Improving and maintaining your wellbeing.
+You can find out more about looking after yourself on our pages how to cope when supporting someone else and Improving and maintaining your wellbeing.
 You can also visit the Carers UK website.

 This information was published in August 2016.
 We will revise it in 2019.